vmware/secrets-manager/docs/content/documentation/development/dev-env.md

 ## Kubernetes-Related Troubleshooting

-If you delete the `spire-system` and `spire-server` namespaces before deleting the `vsecm-system` namespace, then you might have issues deleting the `vsecm-system` namespace because the Pods in the `vsecm-system` namespace will remain hanging waiting on the SPIFFE CSI Driver’s volume to mount.
+If you delete the `spire-system` and `spire-server` namespaces before deleting the `vsecm` namespace, then you might have issues deleting the `vsecm` namespace because the Pods in the `vsecm` namespace will remain hanging waiting on the SPIFFE CSI Driver’s volume to mount.

 This can also happen if you install **VSecM** using `helm` and then execute